PizzaWithMilk/Github-tracker-template/README.md

 Most Discord channels are regular text channels, so if you're not sure, that's the safer guess.

-Because `type` and the destination webhook are both per-repo settings (see [Routing different repos to different channels](#routing-different-repos-to-different-discord-channels)), a single run of this workflow can post some repos' releases to a Forum channel in one server, someone else's commits as a digest in a regular channel in a different server, and so on — all from the one file, checked on the one schedule.
+Because `type` and the destination webhook are both per-repo settings (see [Routing different repos to different channels](#routing-different-repos-to-different-discord-channels)), a single run of this workflow can post some repos' releases to a Forum channel in one server, someone else's commits in a regular channel in a different server, and so on — all from the one file, checked on the one schedule.

 ## Quick start (short version)